 Dante® or AES67 Audio Embedding and De‑embedding

-Dante and AES67 support allows the selected audio source to be transmitted as a 2‑channel Dante or AES67 source while another Dante or AES67 2‑channel audio stream is received from a Crestron DSP or other third‑party device and combined with the video signal.
+Dante and AES67 support allows the selected audio source to be transmitted as a 2‑channel Dante or AES67 audio stream while another 2‑channel Dante or AES67 audio stream is received from a Crestron DSP or other third‑party device and combined with the video signal.

-In DM NVX encoder mode, the Dante or AES67 received audio stream can be output via the local HDMI output, primary AV stream, secondary audio stream, and analog audio output.
-In DM NVX decoder mode, the Dante or AES67 received audio stream can be combined with the video and then output via the HDMI output and analog audio output.
+In DM NVX encoder mode, the Dante or AES67 received audio stream can be output via the local HDMI output, primary AV stream, and analog audio output.
+In DM NVX decoder mode, the received Dante or AES67 audio stream can be combined with the video and then output via the HDMI output and analog audio output.

 Copper and Fiber Ethernet Connectivity